Primis1/Obsidian-Vault/back-end/Communications/Http and Comm/Http & Https.md

 	3. Blank line - \\n indicates the end of header section
 	4. Body - delivers the actual data, but not required for request to exist
 3. Custom headers:
-	1. User-agent - client information (what kind of browser or OS used)
+	1. User-agent - client information (what kind of browser, OS used)
 	2. Accept - type of content client can process
 	3. Cookie -
+	4. Content-length - my body is N bytes long
-	4. Accept-Language - preferred language of the client
+	5. Accept-Language - preferred language of the client
-	5. Accept-Encoding -  preferred encoding
+	6. Accept-Encoding -  preferred encoding
-	6. Connections - options for connecting manager
+	7. Connections - options for connecting manager
 4. Header attributes are parameters of headers

 ```ts